 Movie theaters, pool halls, indoor entertainment centers, indoor arts, entertainment and events venues and outdoor amusement parks have also reopened at limited capacity.
 Meanwhile, in-person and catered events have resumed, with limited capacity.
 Additional venues, attractions and indoor activities will reopen at a to-be-determined later date.
 For more information, including an overview of phases 2 through 4, please click here.

 Public schools have resumed in-person instruction, with high schools becoming the last level to reopen beginning in late March (many students remain in remote instruction).

 NYC Travel Restrictions

-We are closely monitoring reopening plans for Broadway and the performing arts.
+We are closely monitoring reopening plans for Broadway.
 We will share guidelines as soon as they become available.